Annual Surveys and Reports:

 Topical Surveys and Reports:

 CAUBO conducted a survey to gain a better understanding of members’ policies and practices governing the carry-forward of unspent operating funds.
 A Roundtable discussion was held during the CAUBO 2019 Conference in Halifax to discuss the topic.
-The survey results and a summary of the Roundtable discussion are available (members only).
+The survey results and a summary of the Roundtable discussion are available (institutional members only).

 As part of the survey, members were asked to share their institution’s carry-forward policies.
 These policies have been posted here for reference.
 Please let us know if you are willing to share your institution’s policy in order to advance sector knowledge on this topic.